cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ### Security Properties of PRE {#security-pre}

-The PRE hybrid KEM uses a function KeyHash to generate a short digest of the encapsulation keys.
+The PRE hybrid KEM framework uses a function KeyHash to generate a short digest of the encapsulation keys.
 For IND-CCA2 of PRE, this function must be collision-resistant.

 TODO: revisit after binding properties